ctrl-space-labs/gendox-core/database/README.md

   giannisy/gendox-database:1.0
 ```

-  - `-e`: Sets environment variables for configuring the MySQL instance.
+  - `-e`: Sets environment variables for configuring the PostgreSQL instance.
   - `-p`: Maps the host port to the container port (replace <HOST_PORT> with the desired host port).
   - `--name`: Assigns a name to the Docker container.